rmfaller/DSCheck/README.md

 Once the preprocessing is complete the actual examining of the each object by checking the etag value is done by `java -jar ./dist/DSCheck.jar` with the appropriate switches.
 See DSCheck usage below.

 Running DSCheck can place load on the system running the DSCheck as well as the target DS instances.
 The ldapsearch commands used allow multiple, simultaneous threads of execution.
 DO NOT run DSCheck against a production environment unless you fully understand the potential load impact.

-Off-hours are recommended.
+**Running DSCheck during off-hours as well as on a system not running a production service are highly recommended.**

 ```
 DSCheck usage: